Metalwork

 Vibratory Finishing:

 The finishing process is effective for removing rough edges and some other surface imperfections from metal parts.
 The parts are placed inside of a bowl or tub which contains a pellet-shaped media.
-The activation of the bowl aid the vibration action that causes the media and the parts to rub against each other.
-Vibratory finishing process ideal for smaller parts with applications such as edge-breaking, cleaning, descaling, burnishing or polishing.
+The activation of the bowl aids the vibration action that causes the media and the parts to rub against each other.
+The vibratory finishing process is ideal for smaller parts with applications such as edge-breaking, cleaning, descaling, burnishing, or polishing.

 Passivation: